OpenGATE/Gate/docs/defining_a_geometry.rst

   /gate/trapeze_name/geometry/setZBoxLength 4.501 mm

 .. figure:: trapeze_name.jpg
-   :alt: Figure 3.3 Side view of an extruded trapezoid based on a boolean solid.
-The contours in blue and dashed red represent the contours of the trapezoid and the box respectively
+   :alt: Figure 3: trapeze_name
-   :name: trapeze_name_fig
+   :name: trapeze_name

    Side view of an extruded trapezoid based on a boolean solid.
 The contours in blue and dashed red represent the contours of the trapezoid and the box